jwattsuk/trade-store-analysis/features.md

 ## Distribution
 - Publication Routing Rules invoked on each Lifecycle Event
-- Pragmatically, a transformation for different downstream requirements.
+- Pragmatically, a transformation for different downstream requirements
-- High performance cache query for notification / call back.
+- High performance cache query for notification / call back

 ## Lifecycle